VERTIGO Alloy Yachts

-If you have and questions about the Sailing Yacht VERTIGO information page below please contact us.
+If you have any questions about the VERTIGO information page below please contact us.

-Sailing Yacht VERTIGO is a Philippe Briand designed, Alloy Yachts constructed vessel of 220 foot in length over all with the interior design from Christian Liaigre.
+Sailing Yacht VERTIGO is a Philippe Briand designed, Alloy Yachts constructed vessel of 220 foot in length overall with the interior design from Christian Liaigre.
 Her construction was overseen by the project manager Andrew Senn from Australia.
 She offers accommodation for 12 guests in 5 cabins.

 A Ketch rig was the only option when designing this yacht.
 Mainsail and mizzen sail include roaches with have never been seen or used on yachts of her size.
-More surface area of the sails is exposed up where the wind velocity is greater than it is at the proximity of the water.
+More surface area of the sails is exposed up where the wind velocity is greater than it is in the proximity of the water.
 This led to having sails developing a larger driving force than that of conventional triangular sails.
-Therefore runners are used in instead of permanent backstays.
+Therefore runners are used instead of permanent backstays.
 This is another first on a boat of this size, made possible via the technology of mast builders Southern Spars.
-Draft is increased to 9.10 m by a daggerboard extension.
-Captive winches and vertical winches are custom made by Alloy Yachts.
+The draft is increased to 9.10m by a daggerboard extension.
+Captive winches and vertical winches are custom-made by Alloy Yachts.

-The lower deck layout shows 4 x guest rooms and huge owner’s state room aft.
+Accommodation is located on the lower deck and includes four guest rooms and huge owner’s stateroom aft.
 The passage from this cabin leads directly to the lazarette and swim platform.
 Forward there is enough accommodation for 11 crew.